nbusseneau/hephaistos/README.md

 https://user-images.githubusercontent.com/4659919/131267791-5e71f0e0-4496-4bf1-bc55-ab5e98eccc9a.mp4

-CLI tool for patching any resolution in [Supergiant Games' Hades](https://store.steampowered.com/app/1145360/Hades/), primarily targeting ultrawide monitors (21:9, 32:9) and multi-monitor (48:9).
+CLI tool for patching any resolution in [Supergiant Games' Hades](https://store.steampowered.com/app/1145360/Hades/), primarily targeting ultrawide monitors (21:9, 32:9), multi-monitor (48:9), and Steam Deck (16:10).

+By default, on Hades:

+- Resolutions wider than 16:9 (e.g. 21:9) are pillarboxed with artwork / black bars on left / right.
+- Resolutions taller than 16:9 (e.g. 16:10) are letterboxed with black bars on top / bottom.

-Hephaistos can bypass both pillarboxing and letterboxing, which are the default on non-16:9 resolutions for Hades, and allows using custom resolutions (useful for custom window sizes and multi-monitor without Eyefinity / Surround).
+Hephaistos can bypass both, and also allows using custom resolutions (useful for custom window sizes and multi-monitor without Eyefinity / Surround).

-- For trying out Hephaistos right away, see [Install](#install) below.
+- For trying out Hephaistos right away, see [Install](#install).
-- For a preview of how Hades looks in 21:9, 32:9 and 48:9, see [Showcase](#showcase).
+- For a preview of how Hades looks in 21:9, 32:9, and 48:9, see [Showcase](#showcase).
 - For more details about how Hephaistos works, see [Under the hood](#under-the-hood).

 # Issues